A woman at her office desk, eyes closed, hand resting flat on the surface — the pause between provocation and response

 This is not a call for emotional suppression.
 Suppression — holding stage three anger in while it continues to run — is not what Seneca is recommending.
 He is recommending something earlier and more precise: catching the assent, examining the impression, before the third stage locks in.

 That distinction — between the involuntary first flash and the chosen acceptance that follows — is the hinge of the whole argument.
+The same mechanism runs through every difficult emotional state — Stoicism and depression turns on the same question: not whether the weight arrives, but what the mind does next.

 Why CBT Found the Same Architecture Nineteen Centuries Later